- Official name: Republic of Estonia

 August 23 – Day of Remembrance for Victims of Stalinism and Nazism (kommunismi ja natsismi ohvrite mälestuspäev)

-October 17 – Tribal Day (hõimupäev).
+Third Saturday of October (October 19 in 2019) – Tribal Day (hõimupäev).
 Estonia’s place in the Finno-Ugric family of nations is celebrated.
 It is a day for cherishing Estonia’s unique linguistic and cultural identity, thinking about other Finno-Ugric peoples and introducing their languages and cultures.

 November 2 – All Souls’ Day (hingedepäev).
 An old folk tradition, the day signifies the belief that the souls of the dead visit their former homes.
 People usually place candles on windowsills.

-November 8 – Father’s Day (isadepäev).
+Second Sunday of November (November 10 in 2019) – Father’s Day (isadepäev).
 Fathers’ turn to receive heart-felt messages and to be reminded about their role in society.

 February 2 – Anniversary of the Tartu Peace Treaty (Tartu rahulepingu aastapäev)